SYN Features Live Review: Confidence Man – 20.05.2018

 Our new national creators of floor-filling dance music – the brain sparks of Reggie Goodchild and Clarence McGuffie, have nearly finished the Aussie side of their Confident Music for Confident People tour.
 SYN got to exhaust themselves dancing, alongside hundreds of other movers and shakers, during their Melbourne show at 170 Russell on May 20th.

-On a scale of 1 to *inhales* how bloody great is it when a band you’re getting into delivers so much more than the one song that got everyone’s heads perked up? *exhales* Yeah, feels good alright.
+On a scale of 1, *inhales* how bloody great is it when a band you’re getting into delivers so much more than the one song that got everyone’s heads perked up? *exhales* Yeah, it feels good alright.
 After the usual slow boil of pre-gig excitement, Confidence Man kicked the pot over with a pulsating rendition of ‘Bubblegum’.
 This was their second major single; released in early 2017 which solidified Confidence Man’s place as genre-crossing creators.
 The song’s chirpy, chewie-pop eased everyone in, latecomers struggling to find a decent view of Janet Planet, Sugar Bones, and the Veiled Men.

 The first song can be a make or break for plenty of gigs.
 However, if you’re familiar with Confidence Man’s stage presence, you will know there’s no chance of the latter.
 They pull out all stops.
 Cleverly dorky dancing, lightning-flash-fast costume changes, outlandish characters; it isn’t so much a gig as it is a primary school talent show that grew up and is, well, actually talented.